-2. Our purpose
+02. Our purpose

-Investec's purpose is to create enduring worth, living in society, not off it.
+Investec's purpose is to create enduring worth.

-3. Scope
+03. Scope

 Investec, comprising Investec plc, Investec Limited, and all subsidiaries, partners with private, institutional and corporate clients in two principal markets: South Africa and the United Kingdom, as well as certain other countries.
 This policy will cover all Investec's activities including lending, investing, advisory and any other activities of the group.